accrescent/accrescent/README.md

 Accrescent has a project on [Hosted Weblate] if you would like to help translate.

+## Sponsors

+Thank you to our sponsors for supporting us!
+Accrescent wouldn't be possible without you.
+Accrescent is sponsored by:

+- 🥇 Astra

 ## Trademark

 The name "Accrescent" and the Accrescent logo are common law trademarks owned by